lucianmot/untitled-app/README.md

 Today, 4th of April, you've slain 3 skeletons.
 And gained 3 xp and 3 gold coins.
 Congratulations adventurer, see you tomorrow! :)

+A new day, a new adventure!
+Off to the Dungeon you go!
+Completed 30 mins work
+You've slain a skeleton at 11:13am.
+You've gained 1 xp and 1 gold.

+Completed 30 mins work
+You've slain a skeleton at 11:52am.
+You've gained 1 xp and 1 gold.

+Completed 30 mins work
+You've slain a skeleton at xx:52am.
+You've gained 1 xp and 1 gold.
 ```